llkenny/appmetrica-logsapi-loader/README.md

 # AppMetrica LogsAPI Loader

 Python-script for automatic loading from AppMetrica LogsAPI into local ClickHouse DB.
 And yes, there is a Docker container too.
+Current version (branch): Loading a range of dates.

 ## How to use this image